weizheng0216/MacrosoftForum/admin-cli/README.md

 ### Back End
 The unit tests primarily done are the constructor tests.

-- StructuredResponse Test: `StructuredResponse` are constructed correctly using test status and `null` status.
-- DataRow Test: `DataRow` are constructed correctly from raw data values and from another `DataRow` instance.
+- Response Test: `ResponseTest` are for checking if raw data values are constructed correctly
+  - Inside `Response Test`, the testConstructor contains three parts:
+    • CommentResponse: check if the existing comment is correctly constructed
+    • PostResponse: check if the existing post is correctly constructed
+    • UserResponse: check if the existing user is correctly constructed

 The integration tests that includes the front-end HTTP requests are done manually.
 The font-end tests scripts and the database queries are contained in the `txt` files under backend folder.

-All tests are passed, and the basic functionalities are tested.
+All tests are passed, and the basic functions are tested.
 A future recommendation is to make automated integration tests if possible.

 ### Admin App
 The unit tests primarily done are the command registration tests.

 - CLI Constructor Test: `CLI` instance is created with the default commands.
 - Normal Command Registration Test: The command `Test` should be registered correctly, and could be queried through the getters.
-- Null Command Registration Test: The test attempts to register `null` as a command. `CLI` should not generate error, nor register `null` value.
+- Database Test:
+  Database instance is created and connected for the tests.
+  The tests are divided in couple parts.
+  • Check table attributes
+    Using select___ById to retrieve an entity by `ResultSet` and then use `ResultSetMetaData.getColumnName()` to check if the table is created correctly.

+  • Check if entity is wholesome
+    Initiate some variables and use them to compare with an existing entity.

 All tests are passed.
 The basic functionality of command-line interface is guaranteed.
 Integration tests that include database queries could be added